mdengler/scanbd/doc/README.txt

 8) Additional hints:

+- if you are using scanner devices that don't support usb-autosuspend, please find an udev-rule 98-snapscan.rule in the integration directory.
+You can put this into /etc/udev/rules.d.
+Be sure to add your device fingerprints to this file, e.g. change idVendor and idProduct in the rule line or add a new one.
+Actually I'm aware of the Epson 1670 having this problem.

 - There is another howto for scanbd by <alex@tomisch.de>: https://bbs.archlinux.de/viewtopic.php?id=20954
   It is written for ArchLinux but will also be valuable for other distros.